beeware/beeware/docs/tutorial/tutorial-5/android.rst

 Create an Android app and compile it
 ====================================

-Firs, run the ``create`` command.
+First, run the ``create`` command.
 This downloads an Android app template and adds your Python code to it.

 .. tabs::